 I got some cool results.

-As a baseline, I visualized an agent that follows a random-action policy in the MaxAtar environment:
+As a baseline, I visualized an agent that follows a random-action policy in the MaxAtar environment.
+We can see that it gets around 1 hit before missing:

-After matching the MinAtar environment and training configuration as closely as possible (featuring a CNN Q-Network architecture, RMSProp optimizer, Huber loss, and difficulty ramping), and training for 5 million epochs, we got a pretty good agent:
+After matching the MinAtar environment and training configuration (featuring a CNN Q-Network architecture, RMSProp optimizer, Huber loss, and difficulty ramping), and training for 5 million epochs, we got a pretty good breakout-player:

-Just by changing the random seed, this result became 7.30 ± 0.20, going to show how noisy these methods can be and the importance of multiple trials with different seeds during evaluation.
+Just by changing the random seed, this result became 7.30 ± 0.20, showing how noisy these methods can be and the importance of conducting many trials with different seeds during evaluation.
+It would also be worth evaluating over more than 10 episodes at a time.

 A 5M epoch run with MinAtar gave an agent with average return over 10 episodes of 16.70 ± 4.71.
-Strangely, the MinAtar agent’s performance had very high variance across episodes, getting 53 bricks one episode and 0 bricks in the next, in one instance.
+The MinAtar agent’s performance had very high variance across episodes, breaking 53 bricks one episode and 0 bricks in the next, for example.

 The run with MinAtar took about ~2.5 hours on one H100 GPU, while MaxAtar took ~45 min.
 So, we at least achieved our goal of being a lot faster, thanks to JAX JIT compilation.